 If you’ve already completed the preparations such as decluttering, painting, and landscaping, this process should be a breeze.

 If you’ve listed with an agent, they will coordinate the showings and make sure to find a schedule that works best for you.

-In the case that you’ve decided to list for sale by owner or with a flat fee mls service, you’ll be responsible for coordinating showings.
-This means being available to walk the potential buyer through the home, or adding a lockbox so that agents are able to easily access and bring their client through.
+In the case that you’ve decided to list for sale by owner or with a flat-fee MLS service, you’ll be responsible for coordinating showings.
+This means being available to walk the potential buyer through the home or adding a lockbox onto the front door so agents can easily access the home and bring their client through.

-Much like showings, the open house process will be differ based on how you listed the home.
+Much like showings, the open house process will differ based on how you listed the home.

-If you have an agent, your agent will reach out to local agents notifying them of the open house and giving them an opportunity to bring any buyers during that time.
+If you have an agent, your agent will reach out to local agents notifying them of the open house, giving them an opportunity to bring any buyers during that time.